 The Saudi Economy

-While working in Riyadh, you will be contributing to Saudi Arabia’s thriving economy, the largest in the Arab world.
+While living and working in Riyadh, you will be contributing to Saudi Arabia’s thriving economy, the largest in the Arab world.
 In 2012, the national gross domestic product grew by nearly 7%.
 So far, the political crises in Syria and Egypt have not affected the countries on the Arabian Peninsula.
 However, Saudi Arabia did suffer to some extent at the end of the financial year 2013, experiencing a 3.6% GDP growth.
 Nonetheless, experts say that this should improve due to the diversification policies with an expected growth rate of 4.4% in 2014.

-The oil industry in Saudi Arabia is strongly in the hands of the government.
+The oil industry in Saudi Arabia is very much in the hands of the government.
 Saudi Aramco, a formerly US American petroleum company, was nationalized in the 1970s.
 Nowadays, it’s the biggest oil producer in the world.